Juan-Lasso/ELL_Surge_Data_Analysis/README.md

 The information comes from the DOE’s Demographic Snapshot, a dataset that includes demographic and enrollment figures for every public school in the city.
 I focused on a subset of the data that tracks ELL enrollment at the school level across recent academic years.

-The file — downloaded in April 2025 — includes data up through the 2023–24 school year.
+The file, downloaded in April 2025, includes data up through the 2023–24 school year.
 The analysis compared enrollment from 2022–23 to 2023–24 to identify which schools saw the biggest increase in the number of ELL students, regardless of school size using percent change.

 To perform the analysis, the data was cleaned and reformatted using Python and the Pandas library.
 I filtered the file to retain only the relevant fields: school name, year, total enrollment, and the number and percentage of ELL students.
 A new column was added to extract the starting year of each school year (e.g., 2022 for 2022–23) to simplify comparisons.